 In 2011, Lede purchased the Savoy Vineyard.
-First planted in 1991, the vineyard encompasses 44 acres planted to a diverse array of Dijon and heritage Pinot Noir and Chardonnay clones divided into 34 sub-blocks.
+First planted in 1991, the vineyard encompasses 44 acres (29 acres of Pinot Noir) planted to a diverse array of Dijon and heritage Pinot Noir and Chardonnay clones divided into 34 sub-blocks.
+Soils are primarily sedimentary with marine uplift and deposits of gravel on slopes leading to the Navarro River.
 Fruit is sold to Littorai, Radio-Coteau, Auteur, Failla and Peay.

 Winemaker Ryan Hodgins has a degree in viticulture and enology from UC Davis.
 His winemaking experience includes Witness Tree Vineyard in Salem, Oregon, Acacia Vineyard in Napa, and Krishna Valley Winery in India.
 In 2005, he as an assistant winemaker and viticulturist at Hanzell Vineyards, and while at Hanzell, became the founding consulting winemaker for Breggo Cellars.